-At its March 2013 meeting, the Committee established a performance-based grant for Mr. Cato with a target of 2013 consolidated net income of at least 50% of 2012 consolidated net income for the May 2014 LTI award.
-At the same meeting, the Committee also granted LTI awards based on the full LTI award targets to NEOs besides Mr. Cato and non-NEOs that are subject only to five-year time-based vesting and previously described ownership requirements.
+Also, at its March 2017 meeting, the Committee established a performance-based grant for Mr. Cato with a target of 2017 consolidated net income of at least 50% of 2016 consolidated net income for the May 2017 LTI award.
+At the same meeting, the Committee also granted LTI awards based on the full LTI award targets to NEOs besides Mr. Cato and non-NEOs that are subject to five-year time-based vesting and previously described ownership requirements.